VirtualPlanetaryLaboratory/vplanet/examples/VenusInterior/README.rst

    :align: center

 Analagous to EarthInterior.
 Nominal thermal history of the Venus, mantle and core.
-Radiogenic heating is from radheat.
+Radiogenic heating is from **RadHeat**.
 Magnetic moment evolution is estimated from the core energy balance and inner core growth.